Affiliate Disclaimer: Some of the links below are affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 that your siding will be exposed to.
 Wood or clay

-are materials that are ideal for warmer climates, which are more likely to be humid.
+are materials ideal for warmer climates, which are more likely to be humid.

-, it’s important to find materials that will be lightweight and have a low thermal mass.
+, it’s important to find lightweight materials with a low thermal mass.
 Thermal mass is the material’s ability to absorb and store heat

 .
-Concrete, bricks, and tile have a high thermal mass due to the large amount of heat energy needed to change their temperatures.
+Concrete, bricks, and tiles have a high thermal mass due to the heat energy needed to change their temperatures.
 This makes concrete an ideal building material for climates that are hot during the day but cooler at night.

 Using high thermal mass materials might help avoid some moisture problems in your building, but it will take a lot more energy to cool those materials down if you live in a humid climate.
-It’s best to use low thermal mass materials such as wood for your framework, walls, and ceilings.
+Using low thermal mass materials such as wood for your framework, walls, and ceilings is best.

 8 Best Building Materials for Humid Climates

-Wood is a common building material, but in general, it might not be the best option because of its ability to absorb moisture.
+Wood is a common building material, but it might not be the best option because of its ability to absorb moisture.
 However, engineered hardwood

 You can find these types of engineered hardwood flooring planks at places like Home Depot, where they have a variety of species and stains.

-are mold resistant by nature, making them ideal for building in humid climates.
+are mold-resistant, making them ideal for building in humid climates.

-What makes clay such a beneficial material for humid climates is that it’s capable of allowing moisture to pass through the building freely
+What makes clay such a beneficial material for humid climates is that it allows moisture to pass through the building freely

 USG Structo-Lite Basecoat Plaster is an example of a clay plaster that works for humid climates.
 The only thing needed to mix this plaster is water, and it weighs less than some of the competitive options out there.